kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 <a name="ux"></a>
 # 1. UX

+As a part of my path of becoming a software developer from zero to hero 😊, I'm presenting a Rock Paperusus Scissorro game.

 As mentioned in my first project my ultimate goal is to change my career path and become a full time developer, therefore my second project will be showing my new acquired skill which is JavaScript in the real project.

-As a part of my path of becoming a software developer from zero to hero 😊, I'm presenting a Rock Paperusus Scissorro game.
+One of the goals in this product was to draw attention of my potential employeers into my project and not be another one of the "next" rock paper scissors game out there, therefore I decided to use my creativity and build something new and original which can stay in memory for longer time than just simple version of this game.

 [Back to Table Of Content](#tableOfContents)